ni/arbitrary-session-management/README.md

 The first step is to define a `.proto` file.
 In this implementation, a custom gRPC server is used to handle session-based functionalities.

 A [sample.proto](src/custom_instr_session_sharing/protos/device_comm_service.proto) file is provided in the `server` directory.
 This example demonstrates how to define a gRPC service for **session-managed device communication APIs**.
-This means one can use the same approach to expose other resources, like file sessions, database connections, hardware locks, or network streams, and share those resources across different Measurement Plugins.
+This approach can be used to expose other resources, like file sessions, database connections, hardware locks, or network streams, and share those resources across different Measurement Plugins

 It is essential to familiarize with basics of gRPC in Python using the following resources,